php-kafka/about/README.md

 ## PHP libraries
 ### Description
-These library use the php extensions and try to make it easier to use the extensions
+These libraries use the php extensions and try to make it easier to use the extensions
 and give a more fluid interface / simpler usage, etc.
 ### php-enqueue/enqueue-dev
 Is a project that supports many messaging / streaming tranpsorts besides Kafka (php-rdkafka).
 It integrates easy with